Welcome to MAIWelcome to MAI

 SEE freedom of speech

-SEE press, the (censorship)
+SEE the press (censorship)

 Chaffee, Adna Romanza